ialbert/biostar-central/docs/recipes/projects.md

 Private projects will restrict access to members only.

 1. Public - viewable to everyone
-2. Private - viewable by collaborators
+2. Private - viewable to collaborators
 3. Sharable - actively shared amongst a set of users

 ## Directory Structure